nickstuer/music-bar/README.md

 </details>

 #### 📌 Dependencies
-Python 3.10 or greater
+- Python 3.10 or greater
-rumps
+- rumps
-pypresence: https://github.com/qwertyquerty/pypresence/archive/master.zip (not the 'stable' build on PyPi, it's outdated) osascript darkdetect
+- pypresence: https://github.com/qwertyquerty/pypresence/archive/master.zip (not the 'stable' build on PyPi, it's outdated)
+- osascript
+- darkdetect

 ## 🏆 Contributing
 PRs accepted.

-If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 #### Bug Reports and Feature Requests
 Please use the [issue tracker](https://github.com/nickstuer/music-bar/issues) to report any bugs or request new features.